 However, DEQ did request input on whether other options should be considered.
 The options that DEQ requested input on are:

 Should the rules be modified to apply to sources that make less than 10 tons per year of colored art glass?
 If so, what threshold would be appropriate?
-If proposing a new threshold, what is the scientific/risk based rationale for the change?

 Should the rule be modified to apply statewide, rather than only in the Portland AQMA?

 The temporary rule requires control devices be shown to capture at least 99.0% of incoming particulate matter.
 DEQ has received indications that, for some facilities, capturing enough particulate matter to show compliance with the 99.0% requirement may require an unmanageably long source test.
-DEQ seeks comment on whether replacing the 99.0% capture efficiency standard should be replaced with some other requirement.
+Should the 99.0% capture efficiency standard be replaced with some other requirement?

 That’s the end of my introductory remarks, and we’ll now open the floor for questions until 6:45.